timmckague/timandvictoria/src/pages/blog/2019-06-18-road-trip-through-the-balkans-montenegro.md

 <br>

-In Montenegro we experienced beaches, mountains, crazy small roads, and beautiful sunsets.
-These are our five highlights from our time in Montenegro.
+In Montenegro we experienced crazy small roads, mountains, beaches, and beautiful sunsets.
+These are our top five highlights from our time in Montenegro.

 ## \#1 Having our own set of wheels

 Driving from Dubrovnik to Kotor it felt like we were sixteen again - we felt so independent and free!
-All of a sudden, transit days are (an enjoyable) part of the adventure - we can take detours, stop at beautiful viewpoints, and sing our hearts out with the windows down (thanks Tim for putting up with my singing!).
+All of a sudden, transit days became (an enjoyable) part of the adventure - we could take detours, stop at beautiful viewpoints, and sing our hearts out with the windows down (thanks Tim for putting up with my singing!).

 ## \#2 Hiking the ladder of Kotor